 These clean-ups are interesting and very rewarding.
 The volunteers work in groups of three or four with one person marking off the litter items being collected on the standard form developed by the Oceans Conservancy.
 The information gleaned from the monthly report cards was collated and we hereby give a brief overview of the prevalence of the various types of litter collected over the fifteen months.
 Individual Excel spreadsheets of the litter collected are available from us, but we hereby merely highlight a few findings.

 Plastic beverage and water bottles were very prominent, together with plastic bottle caps, plastic straws, as well as small pieces of plastic.
 The latter is of particular significance as these eventually break down to become micro-plastics being ingested throughout various (even human) food chains.
 Not surprisingly plastic bags and food wrappers also featured strongly.
 All these items essentially represent single-use plastics, indicating lifestyle issues that we all are involved in and could potentially be turned around by using re-usable replacements for these plastic items.
-The same applies to those who smoke as vast numbers of cigarette butts were picked up.

 |Part of the team at Onrus Beach in December.
 Cleanup done in collaboration with the Coastal Cleanup Conservation Trust & Walker Bay Recycling|